Opifex fuscus: Diet

 Adult females of this species feed on the blood of birds and humans.
 They will feed by day and night but are most active during the day.
 Unlike other mosquito species, the female generally does not require a blood meal to produce their first batch of eggs due to their large energy reserves from their larval stage.
 After producing their first eggs, they will begin feeding on blood.
 However, this was contradicted by one study, in which females were only able to lay eggs after feeding on sugar water.
 This may indicate that if they have insufficient energy reserves (such as when they receive little food as larvae), they may need to feed before laying eggs.
 In lab conditions, the females would spend 5 to 12 minutes feeding on human blood.

 Based on gut contents, the larvae feed primarily on various algae and decomposing matter.
 As the larvae get bigger, they feed on larger food particles.
-However, they are also reported to occasionally cannibalize injured mosquito larvae when food is scarce.
+However, they are also reported to occasionally cannibalise injured mosquito larvae when food is scarce.
 By the time they emerge as adults, they have unusually high levels of fat when compared to other mosquitoes.

 The type of mouth brush that the larvae possess appears to be determined by the type of food available.
 In one study, larvae reared on fish food developed pectinate brushes, whereas those reared on blood serum only had simple brushes.
 It appears that simple brushes are best suited for filter feeding, whereas the pectinate brush are best suited for grazing.